docsbydesign/piClinic_API_sample/README.md

 ## Using Postman

-Running the examples in the Postman collection can give you a sense of interacting with the API, which can help you when you use the API in a program.
+Running the examples in the Postman collection can give you a sense of interacting with the API before you use it in a program.

-The collection requires [Postman](https://www.getpostman.com/).
-If you're new to Postman, review [Getting started with Postman](https://learning.getpostman.com/getting-started/) to learn more about it.
+If you're new to [Postman](https://www.getpostman.com/), review [Getting started with Postman](https://learning.getpostman.com/getting-started/) to learn more about it.

 ## Importing the Postman collection

-A Postman collection is a set of API requests that can be made from within Postman.
+A Postman collection is a set of API requests made from within Postman.

-To import the Postman collection, Open Postman and:
+To import the Postman collection, open Postman and:
 1. Click the **Import** button.
 2. Select the **Import from link** option.
 3. Enter this URL, and then click **Import**.